 - The overall stability of the project isn’t where it needs to be yet.

 There is another reason why releasing WordPress 5.0 next Friday is not favorable and that’s Black Friday.
 There have been many voices arguing that releasing such an impactful WordPress upgrade right before, arguably, the busiest weekend for is bringing too much risk.
 Especially e-commerce sites.

 So, ultimately all the issues outlined above have made the Core team make the decision to postpone the 5.0 release.
 The new release date is set at the 27th of November.
 Matias Venture says the following:

-After listening to a lot of feedback — as well as looking at current issues, ongoing pull requests, and general progress — we’re going to take an extra week to make sure everything is fully dialed in and the release date is now targeted for November 27th.More information can be found on the Make WordPress Core blog.
+After listening to a lot of feedback — as well as looking at current issues, ongoing pull requests, and general progress — we’re going to take an extra week to make sure everything is fully dialed in and the release date is now targeted for November 27th.

-WordPress 5.0 beta 3 has been releasedWordPress 5.0 Beta 3 has been officially released, and it includes an updated version of the Twenty Nineteen theme.
+WordPress 5.0 Beta 3 has been officially released, and it includes an updated version of the Twenty Nineteen theme.
 Of course, it also includes the latest version of Gutenberg, 4.2.
 The previous default themes were updated as well.

 Yes, there may be reasons to postpone WordPress 5.0, but that doesn’t mean you can’t already build great things with Gutenberg.
 Bill Erickson published an interesting post yesterday.
 In it, he explains how he’s already built sites integrating with Gutenberg.
 From simple to more complex sites, Bill has some solid advice for those of you building websites.

-What if you’re not ready for Gutenberg?So, you don’t think your site(s) are ready for Gutenberg yet yourself?
+So, you don’t think your site(s) are ready for Gutenberg yet yourself?
 Well, then it’s good to know that the WordPress Core team has committed itself to officially supporting The Classic Editor plugin until the 31st of December, 2021.
 You can read more about that in Gary Pendergast post over at Make WordPress Core.

 If using one of the available WordPress hosting companies isn’t hardcore enough for you, then maybe SpinupWP is!
 It’s a new service released by Delicious Brains Inc. and it looks like a very neat solution for self-managed WordPress servers.

 We’ve spent years grappling with hosting providers, so we decided to offer our own Hosting.
 Check it out: Pixallus Hosting

 Check out our Starter Sites built with #ToolWeLove including Toolset, Elementor Pro, and Astra Pro.